Programming Model Overview#

 The work_group APIs must be called by every thread in the work_group or sub_group with identical arguments. work_group functions that return values will return the same value on all threads.
 The source buffer must be ready for transmission across all threads within the group before the work_group API is invoked, which may require synchronization in the application.
 In the implementation, each work_group API includes a group barrier at both the start and the end of the routine.
 Furthermore, users must assure each work-group can execute to completion.
 For example, within a kernel there can be no dependencies between threads across different work-groups.

 The following is a complete list of the work_group APIs provided by Intel® SHMEM.
-TYPENAME corresponds to the types specified by Table Standard RMA Types and OP corresponds to the relevant operations specified by Table Reduction Types, Names, and Supporting Operations:
+TYPENAME corresponds to the types specified by Table Standard RMA Types, OP corresponds to the relevant operations specified by Table Reduction Types, Names, and Supporting Operations, and SIZE is one of 8, 16, 32, 64, or 128:

 • ishmemx_put_work_group